Skip to content Skip to footer

 For anyone seeking a travel experience that is as transformative for the soul as it is for the planet, navigating the Iberá Wetlands is a wonder for the eyes and learning about the success of rewilding is an incredible experience and provides a huge dose of hope.

-A look at the extraordinary lives of Douglas and Kristine Tompkins, the visionaries behind the largest private land donation in history.
+A look at the extraordinary lives of Doug and Kris Tompkins, the visionaries behind the largest private land donation in history.

 • The Corporate Ascent: Before he was a conservationist, Doug was a captain of the outdoor apparel industry.
 In 1964, he founded the iconic outdoor brand The North Face as a small ski and backpacking retail shop in San Francisco.
 A few years later, he co-founded the global fashion brand Esprit, which became a billion-dollar empire.